-While you know that your physical health is integrally tied to your fertility, you may be at a loss as to what type of physical activity is best or how to safely move your body while you are in the IVF stimulation phase, or right after an egg retrieval or embryo transfer.
+While you know that your physical health is integrally tied to your fertility (check our article about the stress of work and fertility), you may be at a loss as to what type of physical activity is best or how to safely move your body while you are in the IVF stimulation phase, or right after an egg retrieval or embryo transfer.

-“In addition to all the calming, stress reducing, and centering benefits of yoga which already help to boost your fertility by up to 175% many of the poses are safe and even extremely beneficial while undergoing IVF.”
+“In addition to all the calming, stress reducing, and centering benefits of yoga for IVF which already help to boost your fertility by up to 175% many of the yoga poses for fertility are safe and even extremely beneficial while undergoing in vitro fertilization.”

-All of this is why I created the cycle specific yoga videos that are at the heart of what I offer at Fertile Hope Yoga.
-The series of yoga videos for IVF are specifically designed to support you through your cycle, from cycle day 1 through stimming, egg retrieval, transfer, your two week wait and early pregnancy.
-There is also a series of curated yoga videos specifically for a frozen embryo transfer cycle.
+All of this is why I created the cycle-specific yoga for IVF videos that are at the heart of what I offer at Fertile Hope Yoga.
+The series of yoga videos for IVF are specifically designed to support you through your cycle, from cycle day 1 through stimming, egg retrieval, transfer, your two-week wait and early pregnancy.
+There is also a series of curated yoga videos for a frozen embryo transfer cycle.

-If you’d like to see more evidence and studies for how yoga can help to decrease stress, anxiety and depression while improving your fertility and increasing your chances of pregnancy, click HERE.
+If you’d like to see more evidence and studies for how yoga for IVF can help to decrease stress, anxiety, and depression while improving your fertility and increasing your chances of pregnancy, click HERE.

-But for now let me share with you two yoga poses that are safe and super helpful for you to do at any point in your IVF cycle:
+Let me share with you two yoga for IVF poses that are safe and super helpful for you to do at any point in your IVF cycle:

 Downward Facing Dog (adho mukha svanasana)

-This is a classic yoga pose and probably one of the poses that is most widely recognized as yoga.
+Downward Facing Dog (adho mukha svanasana) is a classic yoga pose for IVF and probably one of the poses that are most widely recognized as yoga.
 If you’ve never tried it, rest assured that it’s not nearly as intimidating as it looks!

 “Not only is it a full body pose, it stimulates the uterus and increases blood flow to the uterus which is what we want while trying to conceive.”